Victoria's Secret? Concealed Assets

 Overall: Bad.
 Historic leverage numbers aren't as important as current leverage numbers… and neither of those is under 2.00.

-The Trade Off
+The Trade-Off

-Perhaps you didn't catch it at first glance, but if you go back and look at the numbers above you'll notice something important about the estimate of the brand value: it creates a tradeoff between good ROCE numbers and good leverage numbers!
+Perhaps you didn't catch it at first glance, but if you go back and look at the numbers above, you'll notice something important about the estimate of the brand value: it creates a tradeoff between good ROCE numbers and good leverage numbers!
 If you assume a brand value of $8 billion, the ROCE numbers look awful… but the leverage numbers look pretty good!
 However, if you use the $3.125 billion estimate, the opposite is true!
-Normally when you face these kinds of tradeoffs you're forced to pick one or the other: good returns or good leverage.
-In this case I'm going to suggest that you take a third option: don't pick either - just avoid the stock all together.
+Normally when you face these kinds of tradeoffs, you're forced to pick one or the other: good returns or good leverage.
+In this case, I'm going to suggest that you take a third option: don't pick either - just avoid the stock all together.
 It's become pretty clear that the company isn't going to look good under any of the assumptions I've made.
 Plus, there's a pretty good chance that my $3.125 billion to $6.245 is wrong.
-As such, I'm going to need a pretty steep price discount to make up for all of that… and unfortunately that isn't currently being offered.
+As such, I'm going to need a pretty steep price discount to make up for all of that… and unfortunately, that isn't currently being offered.
 Below are my valuation metrics assuming a $44.00 stock price for 2017 and historic stock prices for the other years [11]:

 Source: L Brand's 10-Ks from 2013 to 2017 & Author's Calculations

-The only good metric is the company's Market-Capitalization-to-Book-Value metric… and that's because I've assumed an $8 billion valuation for the brand!
-If I went with $3.125 billion that metric would blow up to 5.32.
-I chose to disregard the negative Market-Capitalization-to-Tangible- Book-Value metric due to the balance sheet being saturated with intangible assets that I think have real economic value [12].
+The only good metric is the company's Market Capitalization to Book Value metric… and that's because I've assumed an $8 billion valuation for the brand!
+If I went with $3.125 billion, that metric would blow up to 5.32.
+I chose to disregard the negative Market Capitalization to Tangible Book Value metric due to the balance sheet being saturated with intangible assets that I think have real economic value [12].

 So, after all this work, I don't have a stock to buy.
 How annoying!
 I might consider buying this at $20, so I'll set a price alert, but I won't be holding my breath on this one.

 PS.
 Some of you might be wondering why I didn't add back the value of L Brands' other brands.
-Surely if I was going to do it for Victoria's Secret I should have also done it for Bath and Body Works, La Senza, and Henri Bendel.
+Surely if I was going to do it for Victoria's Secret, I should have also done it for Bath and Body Works, La Senza, and Henri Bendel.
 There's one simple reason I didn't do it: it ultimately didn't matter.
 Increasing the value of assets only makes the ROCE and FCFROCE metrics uglier.
 As such, my bad situation could only get worse by adding more brands.
 Furthermore, my two most prominent valuation metrics (MCAP/FCF & EV/OI) aren't affected by the balance sheet.
 Lastly, getting a good estimate of the brand value for Victoria's Secret was tough... get one for the other brands might be impossible.
-If thing ever trades around $20 I'll probably attempt it, but until then I'm going to move onto the next one.
+If this ever trades around $20, I'll probably attempt it, but until then I'm going to move onto the next one.

 ______________________________________________________________